Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} P_\psi \coloneqq \alpha\etabi\cdot\nabla\psi, \tag{15.140}\label{eq:def_pot_vorticity_gen} \end{align} \]

-where $\alpha$ is the specific volume and $\psi$ is an arbitrary function of space and time.
-If you differentiate this partially according to time, you get:
+where $\alpha$ is the specific volume and $\psi$ an arbitrary function of space and time.
+Differentiating this partially with respect to time, one obtains

 \[ \begin{align} \frac{\partial P_\psi}{\partial t} = \frac{\partial\alpha}{\partial t}\etabi\cdot\nabla\psi + \alpha\frac{\partial\left(\nabla\times\mathbf{v}\right)}{\partial t}\cdot\nabla\psi + \alpha\etabi\cdot\nabla\frac{\partial\psi}{\partial t}. \end{align} \]